MalaganMan/Panels/JaniKasurinen/YAMAHA AX000 SAMPLER MANIPULATOR/README.txt

 - UPDATE 2026 April 1st AX000 panel: Names for saving FULL SAMPLE, BANK and PROGRAM are taken from the correct text box below each function.
 - UPDATE 2026 April 2nd AX000 panel: One misplaced checkbox returned to the correct tab in Sample Bank.
 - UPDATE 2026 April 2nd AX000 panel: One bug fixed in Program LFO functions crashing the panel.
 Reduntant panel version removed from here.
+- UPDATE 2026 July 24th AX000 panel: SDS Dumps are now made with button macros also for the correct sample to be dumped.